Routing requests

 This helps explain why the "/"

-pattern is acting like a catch-all.
+route pattern acts like a catch-all.
 The pattern essentially means match a single slash, followed by anything (or nothing at all).

-Go ahead and make that change, then restart the server and make a request for an unregistered URL path like http://localhost:4000/missing
+Once you’ve made that change, restart the server and make a request for an unregistered URL path like http://localhost:4000/foo/bar

 response which looks a bit like this: